Azure/iot-edge-v1/modules/iothubhttp/devdoc/iothubhttp.md

 ### Overview

 #### Publishing events
-This module ensured IoTHub connectivity for all the mapped devices on the bus.
-The module identifies the messages that it needs to process by the following properties that must exist:
+This module ensures connectivity to IoT Hub for all the mapped devices behind the gateway.
+It identifies the messages that it needs to process by the following mandatory properties:

 >| PropertyName | Description                                                                  |
 >|--------------|------------------------------------------------------------------------------|